Aliases for DAND5 Gene

 GeneCards Summary for DAND5 Gene

 DAND5 (DAN Domain BMP Antagonist Family Member 5) is a Protein Coding gene.
 Diseases associated with DAND5 include morpheaform basal cell carcinoma and norrie disease.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are TGF-beta Signaling Pathway (sino).
 GO annotations related to this gene include morphogen activity.
 An important paralog of this gene is CER1.

 UniProtKB/Swiss-Prot for DAND5 Gene